 Through Tai Chi, participants learn key concepts to maintain or regain mobility, increase strength and balance, and reduce the risk of falling.
 All fitness levels are welcome, and no prior experience is needed.
 Movements may be modified to match your level of ability – some participants may be assisted or seated for the class.

 Parkinson’s Boxing Programs

 Are you ready for a high energy, no-contact exercise?
-No boxing experience is necessary to join these unique classes, which are ideal for those experiencing mild to moderate Parkinson’s disease symptoms.
+No experience is necessary to join these fun classes, which are ideal for people with mild to moderate Parkinson’s disease symptoms.

 Boxing drills and conditioning may help improve your balance, agility, speed, endurance, accuracy, hand-eye coordination, footwork, and overall strength.
 See our newsletter for upcoming opportunities.